-In the year before commencement, enrolled students and their parents attend an orientation interview with their Head of House.
-Families are also invited to orientation events at the School to meet staff and other families commencing with their daughter.
+In the year before commencement, students enrolled in Year 7 and their parents attend a meeting with their Head of House.
+This meeting is a compulsory requirement of the School's enrolment process.
+During Orientation year, students and parents will also be invited to orientation events at the School to meet staff and other families in their daughter's cohort.